 Anyone feeling tired should cut out caffeine.
 The best way to do this is to gradually stop having all caffeine drinks (and that includes coffee and tea and cola drinks) over a 3-week period.
 Try to stay off caffeine completely for a month to see if you feel less tired without it.

 You may find that stopping caffeine gives you headaches.
 If this happens, cut down more slowly on the amount of caffeine that you drink.

 Drink less alcohol

 Although a few glasses of wine in the evening helps you fall asleep, you sleep less deeply after drinking alcohol.
-The next day you'll be tired even if you sleep a full eight hours.
+The next day you'll be tired even if you sleep a full 8 hours.

 Cut down on alcohol before bedtime.
 You'll get a better night's rest and have more energy.
-The recommendation is that men and women should not regularly drink more than two standard drinks a day.
+The recommendation is that men and women should not regularly drink more than 2 standard drinks a day.

 Drink more water